Clinical Training

 Each two-month rotation has about 2 days/week in the OR, 2 days/week of clinic, and one research day.
 Surgical experience is evenly spread across both the 1st and 2nd years of the fellowship.
 The clinical and surgical experience is comprehensive with immersion in all subspecialty areas including ocular oncology, pediatric retina, and uveitis.

-Surgical technology includes: various gauge surgery (from 20- to 27- guage) Constellation and StellarisPC vitrectomy machines, contact and non-contact wide field viewing systems including A.V.I., BIOM and ReSight, intraoperative optical coherence tomography systems (including a commercial hand-held system and our own investigational real-time microscope-integrated imaging system), chandelier options for bimanual surgery, encircling and radial scleral buckling techniques, commercial and investigational drug delivery implants, radioactive plaque management, endoscopic surgery, and multimodal intraoperative imaging (including ultrasound, Retcam imaging, SD OCT and FA).
+Surgical technology includes: various gauge surgery (from 20- to 27- guage) Constellation, StellarisPC, and Eva vitrectomy machines, contact and non-contact wide field viewing systems including A.V.I., BIOM and ReSight, intraoperative optical coherence tomography systems (including a commercial hand-held system and our own investigational real-time microscope-integrated imaging system), chandelier options for bimanual surgery, encircling and radial scleral buckling techniques, commercial and investigational drug delivery implants, radioactive plaque management, endoscopic surgery, NGenuity, and multimodal intraoperative imaging (including ultrasound, Retcam imaging, SD OCT and FA).
 Surgical videotaping is streamlined and fellows are encouraged to present surgical videos at our internal surgical conferences as well as national and international meetings.

 Fellows